 Spam Checker

 Understanding how spam filters work is essential for ensuring your emails reach their intended recipients.
-This guide provides insights into common spam triggers and best practices for email deliverability.
+This Spam Checker guide provides insights into common spam triggers and best practices for email deliverability.

-Modern spam filters use a combination of techniques to identify unwanted emails.
+Modern spam filters use a combination of techniques that our Spam Checker analyzes to identify unwanted emails.
 These include content analysis, sender reputation, technical indicators, and user behavior to determine if an email should be delivered to the inbox or sent to spam.

 - Content analysis examines words, phrases, and formatting associated with spam